adamsilver/fdpb/04-Login.md

 ## ‘Forgotten password’ placement

+With the above usability failures already addressed, the hope is that users won't need to use this feature.
+However, we cannot eliminate the human's ability to forget, so we have to give users the ability to reset their password.
+It's in the matter of how.

 One aspect of inclusivity is honouring people's interaction preferences.
 Some users prefer using the keyboard.
 Some prefer the mouse.
 Some use both interchangeably.

-When using forms, or more broadly websites, the <kbd>tab<kbd> key  moves focus between focusable elements, mainly links and form controls.
-This means users can move freely between links and forms.
+When using forms, or more broadly, websites, pressing <kbd>tab<kbd>  moves focus between focusable elements&mdash;mainly links and form controls.
 This interchange between forms and links can be a source of disruption depending on the way we design.
-Specifically, if the ‘Forgotten password’ link is placed between the username and password fields then the natural flow is broken.
+Specifically, placing the ‘Forgotten password’ link between the username and password fields disrupts the natural flow of filling in a form.

-When inside a form, the user expects the tab to move to the next field, but instead focus is on the link.
-The user starts typing, and nothing happens, and they realise they need to tab again, or use the mouse to be sure.
+When inside a form, the user expects the <kbd>tab</kbd> to move to the next field, but instead focus moves to the link.
+The user starts typing, and nothing happens, and they realise they need to tab again.
+Or they lose trust, and switch the more explicit mouse.

 Alternatively, we put the link after the password field.
 Both of these may make some sense from a visual design perspective.
 Offering a solution to a problem in context of the problem is an act of good contextual design.